-Schedule 7 Local Government Infrastructure Plan
+Part 4 Local Government Infrastructure Plan

-1 Preliminary
+4.1 Preliminary

-- (1) This local government infrastructure plan has been prepared in accordance with the requirements of the Planning Act 2016. - (2) The purpose of the local government infrastructure plan is to: - (a) integrate infrastructure planning with the land use planning identified in the planning scheme - (b) provide transparency regarding a local government's intentions for the provision of trunk infrastructure - (c) enable a local government to estimate the cost of infrastructure provision to assist its long term financial planning - (d) ensure that trunk infrastructure is planned and provided in an efficient and orderly manner and - (e) provide a basis for the imposition of conditions about infrastructure on development approvals. - (3) The local government infrastructure plan: - (a) states in Section 2 Planning Assumptions the assumptions about future growth and urban development including the assumptions of demand for each trunk infrastructure network - (b) identifies in Section 3 Priority Infrastructure Area the prioritised area to accommodate urban growth up to 2031 - (c) states in Section 4 Desired Standards of Service for each trunk infrastructure network the desired standard of performance - (d) identifies in Section 5 Plans for Trunk Infrastructure the existing and future trunk infrastructure for the following networks80: - (i) transport - (ii) parks and land for community facilities - (iii) stormwater and - (e) provides a list of supporting documents that assist in the interpretation of the local government infrastructure plan in the Editor's note Extrinsic Material at the end of Section 5. - (4) This Part comprises the following components: - 1 Preliminary - 2 Planning Assumptions - 2.1 Population and Employment Growth - 2.2 Development - 2.3 Infrastructure Demand - 3 Priority Infrastructure Area - 4 Desired Standards of Service
+- (1) This local government infrastructure plan has been prepared in accordance with the requirements of the Planning Act 2016. - (2) The purpose of the local government infrastructure plan is to: - (a) integrate infrastructure planning with the land use planning identified in the planning scheme - (b) provide transparency regarding a local government's intentions for the provision of trunk infrastructure - (c) enable a local government to estimate the cost of infrastructure provision to assist its long term financial planning - (d) ensure that trunk infrastructure is planned and provided in an efficient and orderly manner and - (e) provide a basis for the imposition of conditions about infrastructure on development approvals. - (3) The local government infrastructure plan: - (a) states in Section 2 Planning Assumptions the assumptions about future growth and urban development including the assumptions of demand for each trunk infrastructure network - (b) identifies in Section 3 Priority Infrastructure Area the prioritised area to accommodate urban growth up to 2031 - (c) states in Section 4 Desired Standards of Service for each trunk infrastructure network the desired standard of performance - (d) identifies in Section 5 Plans for Trunk Infrastructure the existing and future trunk infrastructure for the following networks1: - (i) transport - (ii) parks and land for community facilities

-Note-80 Water supply and sewerage trunk network information is outlined in Queensland Urban Utilities' (QUU) Water Netserv Plan which can be assessed at www.urbanutilities.com.au".
+Note-1 Water supply and sewerage trunk network information is outlined in Queensland Urban Utilities' (QUU) Water Netserv Plan which can be assessed at www.urbanutilities.com.au".

+- (iii) stormwater and

+- (e) provides a list of supporting documents that assist in the interpretation of the local government infrastructure plan in the Editor's note Extrinsic Material at the end of Section 5.

+- (4) This Part comprises the following components:

+- 4.1 Preliminary

+- 4.2 Planning Assumptions

+- 4.2.1 Population and Employment Growth

+- 4.2.2 Development

+- 4.2.3 Infrastructure Demand

+- 4.3 Priority Infrastructure Area

+- 4.4 Desired Standards of Service

-- 4.1 Stormwater Network
+- 4.4.1 Stormwater Network

-- 4.2 Transport Network
+- 4.4.2 Transport Network

-- 4.2.1 Road Network
+- 4.4.2.1 Road Network

-- 4.2.2 Footpath and Shared Path Network
+- 4.4.2.2 Footpath and Shared Path Network

-- 4.3 Public Parks and Land for Community Facilities Network
+- 4.4.3 Public Parks and Land for Community Facilities Network

-- 4.3.1 Public Parks Network
+- 4.4.3.1 Public Parks Network

-- 4.3.2 Land for Community Facilities Network
+- 4.4.3.2 Land for Community Facilities Network

-- 5 Plans For Trunk Infrastructure
+- 4.5 Plans For Trunk Infrastructure

-- 5.1 Plans for Trunk Infrastructure Maps
+- 4.5.1 Plans for Trunk Infrastructure Maps

-- 5.2 Schedules of Works
+- 4.5.2 Schedules of Works